 The important exception is that we do find some evidence that in-person modality is associated with increased COVID spread in communities with relatively high pre-existing levels of COVID.
-In Michigan, for instance, districts offering an in-person instructional modality show increased COVID spread for daily average case counts over 21 cases per 100,000 (this is about the 95th percentile of the pre-existing case count distribution in our data); there is no significant evidence that school systems offering hybrid instruction increases COVID spread.
-In Washington, which has significantly lower average case counts than Michigan during our study period, we find evidence that the offer of in-person/hybrid modality is associated with additional community spread when average pre-existing daily case counts are over 5 cases per 100,000 (about the 75th percentile), but not at lower levels of pre-existing community spread.
-These findings are consistent with the much of the epidemiological literature that suggests that the risks of public schools leading to increased COVID spread rise with the level of pre-existing COVID infection in communities.
+In Michigan, for instance, districts offering an in-person instructional modality show increased COVID spread for daily average case counts over 21 cases per 100,000 (this is about the 95th percentile of the pre-existing case count distribution in our data).
+Similarly, districts offering a hybrid instructional modality show COVID spread for daily average case counts between 19 and 26 cases per 100,000.
+In Washington, which has significantly lower average case counts than Michigan during our study period, we find evidence that the offer of inperson/hybrid modality is associated with additional community spread when average preexisting daily case counts are over 5 cases per 100,000 (about the 75th percentile), but not at lower levels of pre-existing community spread.
+These findings are consistent with much of the epidemiological literature that suggests that the risks of public schools leading to increased COVID spread rise with the level of pre-existing COVID infection in communities.
 However, we caution that we are basing these estimates on periods of time when COVID cases were low relative to late autumn of 2020.
-Hence, any application of our results to the context of periods with high case levels (such as in December of 2020) would be making out-of-sample predictions that are highly sensitive to modeling assumptions.
+Hence, any application of our results to the context of periods with high case levels (such as in the winter of 2020-21) would be making out-of-sample predictions that are highly sensitive to modeling assumptions.

 We also provide some evidence that uptake (as opposed to the district offer of a particular modality) of the in-person or hybrid modality may matter.
-In particular, in Washington the state survey of school systems asks districts to report about the proportion of students attending schools in-person in relatively narrow categories.
+In particular, in Washington the state survey of school systems asks districts to report the proportion of students attending schools inperson in relatively narrow categories.
 Using this measure, rather than district modality offerings, we see that the findings on modality, described above, appear to be driven mainly by school systems with relatively high proportions of students, over 75%, attending schools in person.
-In fact, none of the findings for other categories of students being in-person were statistically significant for pre-existing COVID case rates in the community.
-Further, we see some evidence that districts in Michigan where less than 25% of students are in-person may reduce COVID rates relative to remote-only instruction, provided existing community spread is modest.
-While it is unclear why this occurs, one possibility is that for these children, in-person instruction may substitute for social and educational engagements that are less structured and less able to maintain social distancing (e.g., group childcare or teaching pods).
+Further, we see some evidence that districts in Michigan where less than 25% of students are in-person may reduce COVID rates relative to remote-only instruction, provided existing community spread is relatively low (at the 25th percentile of pre-existing COVID rates in the community).
+While it is unclear why this occurs, one possibility is that for these children, inperson instruction may substitute for social and educational engagements that are less structured and less able to maintain social distancing (e.g., group childcare or teaching pods).